UMMS-Biocore/bootcamp/session8/session8.md

 <img src="images/cd8_tcells.png" width="800">

-Hence, the objective should be to learn gene expression profiles of distinct cellular populations to learn more about cell specific mechanisms and discover new biology through a rather focused approach.
+Hence, the objective should be to learn gene expression profiles of distinct cellular populations to learn more about cell specific mechanisms and discover new biology through an approach focused on the cell.

 <img src="images/vitiligo_project.png" width="800">